 - Don't assume you know what your partner is thinking or feeling or what your partner will say next.
 Ask questions if something is unclear.

-- Take turns talking and don't interrupt each other.
+- Take turns talking, and don't interrupt each other.

 - Focus on one topic at a time.
 Avoid bringing up other topics or old arguments.

-Tips for talking with your spouse or partner
+Tips for talking with your spouse or partner about cancer

-- You don't always have to talk about cancer.
+- Talk about topics you typically discuss.
+You don't always have to talk about cancer.

 - Consider practicing what you want to say or writing notes for yourself if you have something difficult to share.
 This may help you prioritize your values and identify your biggest worries.